Generating sets and representability for symplectic capacities: Proof of Theorem (monotone generation for ellipsoids)

-It follows from this equality and Claim \ref{claim:c s} that $f$ is monotone.
-By Remark \ref{rmk:mon}(\ref{rmk:mon:mon},\ref{rmk:mon:restr}) and equality \eqref{eq:f ev GG c} the monotonization $F$ of $f$ is a monotone function on $[0,\infty]^\G$ that satisfies $F\circ\ev_\G=c_0$.
-This proves ``$\follows$'' and completes the proof of Proposition \ref{prop:mon gen}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:gen ell}] We equip the set of ellipsoids in $(V,\om)$ with the preorder $E\leq E'$ iff there exists a symplectic embedding of $E$ into $E'$.
-By \cite[Theorem 1.1]{McDHofer} the condition $c^{V,\om}_j(E)\leq c^{V,\om}_j(E')$, for all $j\in\N_0$, implies that $aE$ symplectically embeds into $E'$, for all $a\in(0,1)$.
-This means that the set of all $c^{V,\om}_j$ (with $j\in\N_0$) is almost order-recognizing.
+\begin{proof}[Proof of Theorem \ref{thm:gen ell}] We equip the set of ellipsoids in $(V,\om)$ with the preorder $E\leq E'$ iff there exists a symplectic embedding of $E$ into $E'$.
+By Theorem 1.1 in D.~McDuff's article \cite{McDHofer} the condition $c^V_j(E)\leq c^V_j(E')$, for all $j\in\N_0$, implies that $E$ symplectically embeds into $E'$.
+It follows that the set of all $c^V_j$ (with $j\in\N_0$) is almost order-reflecting.
 Hence by Proposition \ref{prop:mon gen} this set monotonely generates.
 This proves Theorem \ref{thm:gen ell}. \end{proof}